Vivalis to buy Intercell in European biotech merger

 The French company's primary expertise is in using technology based on stem cells from embryonic ducks.
 It licenses its EB66 cell line to pharmaceutical companies for the production of vaccines and drugs, including antibody-based treatments.

-Thomas Lingelbach, the current chief executive of Intercell said the merger would bring together Vivalis' technological know-how with Intercell's product development and manufacturing experience.
+Thomas Lingelbach, the current chief executive of Intercell - who will also head the new Lyon-based group - said the merger would bring together Vivalis' technological know-how with Intercell's product development and manufacturing experience.

-Lingelbach will become CEO of Valneva, while Grimaud will become its chief business officer.

 Under the terms of the deal, Intercell shareholders will receive 13 Vivalis new ordinary shares for 40 Intercell shares, representing a premium of 38.5 percent to the Austrian company's closing share price on December 14, when the company was valued at 96 million euros, or 31.7 percent above the three-month average.